canceleiro/Natural_Disasters_Twitter/readme.md

 ## ETL_Pipeline_Preparation

-> The final dataframe is prepared from both initial dataframes and saved the result to a sqllite databes
+> The final dataframe is prepared from both initial dataframes and saved the result to a sqllite databese

+> A py file was created process_data.py and for executing it I´ve ran

+> python process_data.py messages.csv categories.csv sqlite:///NaturalDisastersMsgs.db

 ## ML_Pipeline_Preparation

 > The pipeline for building the machine learning algorithm is prepared in this section.

+> A py file was created train_classifier.py and for executing it I´ve ran

+> python train_classifier.py sqlite:///NaturalDisastersMsgs.db classifier.pkl

+## Run.py

+> For a web simulation it´s been created the Run.py